How to keep up your exercise motivation

 Motivation, especially exercise motivation, can be really tricky at times.
 It’s a wonderful feeling when we have it, but all too often it seems to desert us when we need it most.

-Because consistency is actually the key.
+Because consistency is actually the key when it comes to exercise motivation.
 Doing something even when you don’t really feel like it and that’s not easy.

 Inspiration and motivation in general, not just exercise motivation, naturally ebbs and flows.
 No-one is motivated all the time – no matter what they may portray on social media!

 The other important point to keep in mind is that motivation comes from taking action.
 You know how you feel great after a workout?
 That’s when you feel motivated to do it again.
-If you can get your head around this concept, you’ll be well on your way to achieving your fitness goals.
+If you can get your head around this concept, you’ll be well on your way to achieving your fitness goals and improving your exercise motivation.

 So how do you take action when you don’t feel like it?
 You just do it.
 Really!
 As I said above, it’s not easy.
 And it’s best not to think about it or you’ll talk yourself out of it.